sampathsahit/DBMS-GROCERY-MANAGEMENT-SYSTEM/README.md

 The Grocery Management System is useful for managing grocery shop activities digitally.
 It helps improve productivity and simplifies inventory management.

----

-## Author

-Developed by: Your Name
-Course: B.Tech CSE